daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/Article.md

 * Provides UI to you see how your tests are going.

 ## Conclusion
-Here I'd like to express my personal opinion and my collegues position about possible questions that may be appear during the reading.
+Here I'd like to express my personal opinion and my colleagues' position about possible questions that may appear during the reading.
 Written below doesn't pretend to be true, may differ from reality and contain nuts.

 ### My test utils use js-dom under the hood.
 Do I limit myself?
-* Yes.
-Js-dom is synthetic environment.
-Separated DOM is not a real browser.
+* Js-dom is a synthetic environment.
+The separated DOM is not a real browser.
-* It doesn't really work out to act with js-dom as it user do.
+* It doesn't really work out to act with js-dom as it user does.
 Especially when it comes to simulating input events.
 * How much confidence can you get from a written unit test if a component can be broken in CSS due to one incorrect z-index?
 If the component is tested by Cypress, you will see an error.
 * You write unit tests blindly.
 But why?

 ### Should I choose the approach suggested?
 * If you use tests as a development environment - definitely, Yes!
 * If you look at tests as at **live** documentation - Yes.
 * If you really write unit-tests to cover things that too close to implementation and react-lifecycle - ...
 I don't know.
-I haven't been writing such a test for long time.
+I haven't been writing such a test for a long time.
 Are you sure that the covered logic is component responsibility?
 Maybe that logic should be extracted and tested accordingly?

 ### Why not to use cypress-react-unit-test then?
 Why do we need Storybook?
 I have no doubts - it is our future to test components.
 There will be no need to maintain a separate instance of the Storybook, all tests will be entirely under the responsibility of Cypress, the configuration will be simplified, etc.
-But now tool has some problems that makes the provided environment incomplete for running tests.
+But now the tool has some problems that make the environment provided incomplete for running tests.
 Hope that Gleb Bahmutov and the Cypress team will make it worked 🤞

-PS: Our team opinion that the suggested approach allows us to review the monopoly of tools using js-dom.
+PS: Our team opinion is the suggested approach allows us to review the monopoly of tools using js-dom.
 What do you think about it?